AkashGutha/jekyll-post-generator/README.md

 In some computers you need to be an **administrator** to install this module, in that case just precede the previous command with ``sudo``.

-After installing this package you can access the global command ``jposts`` from within any folder you want.
+After installing this package you can access the global command ``jgen`` from within any folder you want.

 #### Usage
 Navigate to some [jekyll website](http://jekyllrb.com/) folder that have the following structure :